Satyajit Ray: Final years (1983–1992)

 In 1983, while working on Ghare Baire (Home and the World), Ray suffered a heart attack; it would severely limit his productivity in the remaining nine years of his life.
 Ghare Baire, an adaptation of the novel of the same name, was completed in 1984 with the help of Ray's son, who served as a camera operator from then onward.
 It is about the dangers of fervent nationalism; he wrote the first draft of a script for it in the 1940s.
 Despite rough patches due to Ray's illness, the film did receive some acclaim; critic Vincent Canby gave the film a maximum rating of five stars and praised the performances of the three lead actors.
 It also featured the first kiss scene portrayed in Ray's films.

 In 1987, Ray recovered to an extent to direct the 1990 film Shakha Proshakha (Branches of the Tree).
 It depicts an old man, who has lived a life of honesty, and learns of the corruption of three of his sons.
 The final scene shows the father finding solace only in the companionship of his fourth son, who is uncorrupted but mentally ill due to a head injury sustained while he was studying in England.

 Ray's last film, Agantuk (The Stranger), is lighter in mood but not in theme; when a long-lost uncle arrives to visit his niece in Calcutta, he arouses suspicion as to his motive.
 It provokes far-ranging questions in the film about civilisation.
 Critic Hal Hinson was impressed, and thought Agantuk shows "all the virtues of a master artist in full maturity".

 A heavy smoker but non-drinker, Ray valued work more than anything else.
 He would work 12 hours a day, and go to bed at two o'clock in the morning.
-He also enjoyed collecting antiques, manuscripts, rare gramophone records, paintings and rare books.
+He also enjoyed collecting antiques, manuscripts, rare gramophone records, paintings, and rare books.
+He was an atheist.

 In 1992, Ray's health deteriorated due to heart complications.
 He was admitted to a hospital but never recovered.
-Twenty-four days before his death, Ray was presented with an Honorary Academy Award by Audrey Hepburn via video-link; he was in gravely ill condition, but gave an acceptance speech, calling it the "best achievement of [his] movie-making career."
-He died on 23 April 1992, 9 days before his 71st birthday.
+Twenty-four days before his death, Ray was presented with an Honorary Academy Award by Audrey Hepburn via video-link; he was in gravely ill condition, but gave an acceptance speech, calling it the "best achievement of [my] movie-making career".
+He died on 23 April 1992, at age 70.